 Although my pet hobby is wireless, I am also very keen on cinematography, and have often seriously considered using home recording for use in conjunction with the films I make.
-At the moment, however, ignorance of that subject deters me from "taking the plunge," so that I, for another, would be glad to see a good instructional article, or articles, appear in my favourite weekly dealing with sound on disc.- J. W. JACKSON (Worcester).
+At the moment, however, ignorance of that subject deters me from "taking the plunge," so that I, for another, would be glad to see a good instructional article, or articles, appear in my favourite weekly dealing with sound on disc.- J. W. Jackson (Worcester).

 SIR,-I have read the letter from Mr. Hebron in the issue dated October 28th and I, too, would appreciate a series of articles on home recording.
-I consider the series should be on the following lines :
+I consider the series should be on the following lines:

-- First Article: Home recording with entirely home-made apparatus.
-How entirely home-made apparatus. entirely nome-made apparatus.
-How to convert pick-up into cutting-head.
+First Article: Home recording with entirely home-made apparatus.
+How entirely home-made apparatus. to convert pick up into cutting head.
 Second Article: Types of suitable amplifiers, for mains and battery operation.
 Power output required.
 Third Article: Home recording with commercial apparatus.
-Difficulties and points to match for in home recording - points to watch for in home recording.
-Perhaps other readers will have different ideas on the subject .- J. B. RUDKIN (Bebington).
+Difficulties and points to watch for in bottom and the commercial apparatus.

+points to watch for in home recording.
+Perhaps other readers will have different ideas on the subject .- J. B. RUDKIN

-Quality Reproduction : Correspondent Wanted
+Quality Reproduction: Correspondent Wanted